L Line (RTD): Route

-Proposed extension
+History

-The Central Rail Extension Mobility Study Final Report proposed that the D Line stations from 20th & Welton to 30th & Downing and future extension stations be operated on an independent route.
-This route would operate from the downtown loop to a new terminus created by sharing the A Line's 38th & Blake station.
-Former D Line riders would have to transfer to the new L Line as the D Line's new northern terminus would be the downtown loop (nominally 18th & California station).
-The 14th & California station closed in 2004 could be restored to support the L Line at the Convention Center, allowing for transfers to Theatre District–Convention Center station.
-RTD's board of directors approved the introduction of the current shorter version of the L Line with the January 14, 2018 service changes.
-The L Line uses existing track between 30th & Downing station and the downtown loop.
+RTD's 2014 Central Rail Extension Mobility Study Final Report proposed that the D Line stations from 20th & Welton to 30th & Downing be operated on an independent route.
+This route would operate exclusively between the downtown loop and Five Points, with a new transfer for D Line riders as the D Line's new northern terminus would be in the downtown loop (nominally 18th & California station).

+RTD's board of directors approved the introduction of this line, effective as of its January 2018 service change.
+It is the first, and only as of 2026, new RTD service to wholly utilize existing track.